Did you ever read How to Master the Art of Selling by Tom Hopkins? It was written, now, nearly 40 years ago.

 This is deadly for sales.

-It’s time to stop the cycle.
+It’s time to stop the cycle and seek out a new answer to how to master the art of selling.
 And that’s exactly why I’ve created this new, updated approach to How to Master the Art of Selling Anything.

 If you’re ready to give your selling approach a major modern update, then keep reading.